stas/thesis/chapters/2_architecture.md

 For evaluation purposes of the application functionality, a client was also written.
-And although I will present the evaluation results in the next chapter, the client was used to write and run functional tests.
+And although I will present the evaluation results in the next chapter, the client was used to write and run functional tests too.

-To run the functional tests, a headless browser engine was used to load the application client and make sure it works with as would a user use it.
-This approach allows testing the client and directly the application in different user environments: from different operating systems to different browser versions and engines.
+To run the functional tests, a headless browser engine was used to load the application client.
+The test were written to make sure it works as an user would use it.
+This approach allowed testing the client and directly the application in different user environments: from different operating systems to different browser versions and engines.

 Finally a continuous integration server was used to run the tests against every change that was made along the development process.
 Continuous integration